Special Needs Plans (SNPs) are a type of Medicare Advantage plan for those with specific needs relating to a medical condition.

 Medicare requires that all SNPs offer prescription drug coverage.

 The availability of SNPs varies by region and insurance provider.
-Even if a person lives in a region where there are several Medicare Advantage plans, an SNP may not be available.
+Even if a person lives in a region where there are several Medicare Advantage plans, an SNP may be unavailable.

-The medical community usually consider beneficiaries of SNPs to be at higher risk for hospitalizations.
+The medical community usually considers beneficiaries of SNPs to be at higher risk for hospitalizations.
 Ideally, offering specialized plans can provide the most targeted care for those in need.

 • chronic conditions